 Some of the best answers to this question start with the words “I help [ideal target client type]….

 And continue by referencing a common problem that such people face.
-For example I might say: “I help sole practitioner accountants in the UK who seek more success and want someone with more experience to help guide and support them”.
-Referencing my role as a mentor is best saved for later in the conversation.
+For example I might say: “I help accountants to better remembered, referred and recommended so that they get more leads, more business and more fees”.
+Referencing my role as a mentor or speaker is best saved for later in the conversation.

 My friend, Lee Warren, suggests a variation on this approach that requires you to formulate a reply that conveys the value you provide quickly and simply.
 And to do this you should think in terms of a reply that starts with the words: